papier/statemachine/Readme.md

 It can be easily extended to trigger arbitrary actions before entering/leaving states.

 Another extension idea is to keep an internal current state and do transitions step wise instead of providing all transitions to the accept methods.

+## Thanks

+  - Thanks to Florian and Martin for introducing me to this solution.